rafaluk/chraporuszacz/README.md

 # chraporuszacz
-Yes, this is just one file.
+Yes, this is just one file (two with readme).
 And you know what?
 THIS IS ENOUGH.

 ## Desire
 The program moves your mouse.
 Do you want to be skype-available, while you're sleeping?
 Use my program freely!